paypal-examples/mobile-app-web-sdk-integration-example/README.md

 Your web application should render the supported payment methods, like PayPal, Venmo, Debit or Credit Card on the web application's entry page, using PayPal's Web SDK.
 Once the buyer clicks one of available payment method, e.g. PayPal, approves the payment, you should present a success message on your web application along with a return to mobile app button.

-> **Important:** Attempting a redirection back to your mobile application without any interaction by the user may be declined by the Chrome / Safari due to transient activation.
+> **Important:** Attempting a redirection back to your mobile application without any interaction by the user may be declined by Chrome / Safari due to transient activation.
 > You should present a confirmation button to the buyer and redirect in the [onclick](https://developer.mozilla.org/en-US/docs/Web/API/Element/click_event) handler or use a HTML [Anchor element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) to redirect the buyer to mobile application.

 From the success page of your web application you should also notify your backend server that the buyer has approved the payment.
 This is crucial to avoid losing the status if the buyer taps on the close button of SFSafariViewController or Android Custom Tabs after approving the payment.